China stock probes send shivers through investment community

 Adding to those concerns is the fact that authorities have also been probing investment funds' trading strategies, looking into whether they have been engaging in alleged "malicious" short-selling or market manipulation.

-On Monday, Bloomberg reported that Li Yifei, the China chairwoman of Man Group Plc (EMG.L), one of the world's largest hedge funds, had been taken into custody to help with inquiries.
+On Monday, Bloomberg reported that Li Yifei, the China chairwoman of Man Group Plc, one of the world's largest hedge funds, had been taken into custody to help with inquiries.

 Reuters has not independently confirmed the report, while Li's husband has said she is having "normal" discussions with regulators.
 Man Group shares fell as much as 6 percent on Tuesday following Bloomberg's story.